akikuno/csvtag/README.md

 # Definision of Inversion

-- Inversion detection uses RNAME, POS, and FLAG from SAM/BAM files.
+- Inversion detection uses RNAME, POS, and FLAG from SAM files.
   - Sort alignments by RNAME and POS.
   - If there are 2 or fewer reads for a QNAME, there is no Inversion, so output the cstag in uppercase.
   - If there are 3 or more reads for a QNAME, detect Inversion.